Introduction: The King of Moroccan Celebrations

 Variations

-Use dates instead of prunes for a richer, deeper sweet flavor.
+- 2. Lamb Tajine with Dates: Use dates instead of prunes for a richer, deeper flavor.

 - Provides iron and essential nutrients